Taimoor10/Projects-Repository/Thesis/Frontend/adappt/Readme.md

 ### Menu Items:

-=> Enter: Press Enter button to get started with the application
+   Press Enter button to get started with the application

-=> Credentials: The credentials screen shows all the claims scanned from the crdentials portal.
+   Credentials: The credentials screen shows all the claims scanned from the crdentials portal.
 It shows valid and expired
                 tabs.
 However, Expired functionality is not yet implemented but is provided in the application to provide the future idea for Expired claims.